 - Providing ongoing consultation and recommendations

-Results: Statistically significant performance improvement on all 14 CLAS standards, between baseline and remeasurement, for all participating clinics combined.
+Results: Statistically significant performance improvement on all 14 CLAS standards (Updated in 2010 to 15 standards), between baseline and remeasurement, for all participating clinics combined.

 As part of this initiative, Stratis Health produces the quarterly Culture Care Connection electronic newsletter, with articles about specific racial and ethnic populations, the health issues unique to those populations, recommendations for successfully working with, treating, and communicating with patients from multicultural and other underserved populations, as well as tools, resources, education and training opportunities, and multicultural events taking place in your community.